dashed/javascript-seed-project/README.md

 Since chai.js is included, you're free to use BDD/TDD style.

-If you prefer to write tests in JavaScript, feel free to edit `./test/mocha.opts`.
+If you prefer to write tests in CoffeeScript, feel free to edit `./test/mocha.opts`.
+See [coffeescript-seed-project](https://github.com/Dashed/coffeescript-seed-project) for set up example.

 ## Code Coverage